Research and Recommendations for Improving FMCSA’s HM Cargo Tank Facilities Monitoring and Enforcement Program

 This research is to develop recommendations for how FMCSA could build a safety performance based monitoring capability to better meet HM cargo tank regulatory oversight and enforcement requirements.
 Research questions include, but are not limited to:

-- What data and algorithms are needed to be able to best determine poorly performing entities within the industry?
+What data and algorithms are needed to best identify poorly performing entities within the industry?

-Detailed recommendations for how FMCSA and the Pipeline and Hazardous Materials Safety Administration (PHMSA) could better address the HM cargo tank program needs.
+Final report with detailed recommendations on how FMCSA and the Pipeline and Hazardous Materials Safety Administration (PHMSA) could better address the HM cargo tank program needs.

 |October 2016: Kick-off meeting.||☑|